pjungwir/postgres-temporal-talk/slides.md

 - Of course a regular DELETE is possible too.
 - Even an INSERT is possible, if you DELETE in the middle of an existing record.
+- So with all these INSERT/UPDATE/DELETE commands getting translated into other operations, which triggers fire?
+And on which rows?
+And what are their NEW/OLD values?
+  Does SQL:2011 have an opinion?